1. Where is Biscayne National Park?

 There is no entrance fee to visit the park, but fees are charged for overnight docking, camping and other special uses.
 Learn more...

-Golden Age and Golden Access Passports are available during regular business hours at the Dante Fascell Visitor Center.
-Golden Eagle passports and National Park Passes are not available in Biscayne National Park.
+Access Passes (for citizens with a compensable disability) are available during regular business hours at the Dante Fascell Visitor Center.
+Senior Passes, America the Beautiful Passes and National Park Passes are not available in Biscayne National Park.
 Learn more...

 Fishing is permitted in Biscayne National Park.
 Some areas (such as harbors and nesting keys) may be closed for all or part of the year.
 State fishing regulations apply in the park, and copies of these rules are available from the Dante Fascell Visitor Center.
 Learn more...